va3wam/hexBot/doc/hexbotWebInterface.md

 ## Firmware updates

-The firmware for the robot can be updated via the web interface.
+The firmware for Hexbot can be updated via the web interface.
 See full details [here](webOTA.md).